thomasclarke1969/documentation/android/integration/announcements.md

 #Announcements
 Announcements are a special `Message` type sent to a list of users or all users of the application that will arrive outside of the context of a conversation (the conversation property will be null).
-Announcements can only be sent through the [Platform API](https://developer.layer.com/docs/platform).
+Announcements can only be sent through your web service using the [Platform API](https://developer.layer.com/docs/platform).

 ## Fetching Announcements
 You can use the following queries to fetch announcements